-Within this section, we have described the current state and potential future deployment of four key technological developments: Data & Analytics, Cloud, Artificial Intelligence and Distributed Ledger Technology, as well as Robotic Process Automation.
-Having considered the opportunities and challenges these technologies present, we will now turn to some wider considerations and dependencies, which will help shape the investment bank of the future.
+Within this Section, we have described the current state and potential future deployment of four key technological developments: Data & Analytics, Cloud Computing, Artificial Intelligence and Distributed Ledger Technology, as well as Robotic Process Automation.
+Having considered the opportunities and challenges these technologies present, we will now consider new barriers impacting on this change.